ppreshant/flow_cytometry/notes-flowcytometry.md

 # R/cytoset/cytoframes

 ## Packages/tools
-- flowCore : core data format (flowFrame et.)
+- flowCore : core data format (flowFrame etc.)
 - [flowWorkspace](https://www.bioconductor.org/packages/release/bioc/vignettes/flowWorkspace/inst/doc/flowWorkspace-Introduction.html#01_Purpose) : gating and operations on facs :
 > samples, groups, transformations, compensation matrices, gates, and population statistics in the gating tree, which is represented as a `GatingSet` object in `R`.
+	- Also includes the more efficient formats : `cytosets` for holding .fcs data
 - [openCyto](https://bioconductor.org/packages/devel/bioc/vignettes/openCyto/inst/doc/HowToAutoGating.html) - Automated gating functions and workflows for serial gating
+- ggcyto - plotting with ggplot semantics

+(note) : _When installing these packages, specify the location of install for BiocManager with the command_  : `BiocManager::install('ggcyto', lib = .libPaths()[1])` ; 1 being the path in the local "My Documents" folder instead of program files which needs write permissions.

 ## data format